 Welcome to Fifth Grade

-This is my tenth year as a teacher at St. Mary's.
-I am not only a teacher, but also a school parent, as my daughter Lily attended St. Mary’s Preschool and Kindergarten and is now in the sixth grade, and my daughter Madelyn is now in Pre-K. I am very proud to be a part of St. Mary Star of the Sea school as a teacher and as a parent.
+This is my eleventh year as a teacher at St. Mary's.
+I am not only a teacher, but I am also a school parent.
+My daughters Lily and Madelyn attended St. Mary’s Preschool, and are now in seventh grade and Kindergarten.
+I am very proud to be a part of St. Mary Star of the Sea school as a teacher and as a parent.

 Please let me take this opportunity to speak briefly about the Fifth Grade to let you know what to expect.

 Fifth Grade is an important year in a child's development.
 This is their last year in the Elementary grades and they are starting to feel the freedom and responsibility of their growing independence.
 After Fifth Grade they will be entering the Middle School and they are excited for the future challenges.

 Students in Fifth Grade are competent readers at this point and are discovering the diversity of genres and beginning to express themselves in many forms of writing at a more advanced level.
 They will be introduced to structured writing that teaches narrative, persuasive, informative, and research report writing.
 This structured writing instruction will prepare students for the academic challenges of our Middle School.
 We also devote a significant amount of time on our literature program.
 This allows us to read four novels together as a class to practice our reading comprehension and discussion skills.
 Finally, our class will spend time memorizing and reading poetry.
 The diversity of the language arts program is intended to create an interest and passion for reading and to develop the student’s linguistic skills.

 Reading for comprehension in all subject areas is important.
 This is especially true for Social Studies.
 In the Fifth Grade our focus is on early American history.
 We will cover units on the first Americans, the Colonial period, the Revolutionary war, and the Civil war.
 Students will be able to incorporate their learning into fun field trips, “Colonial Days,” and other engaging activities.